alexruperez/SecurePropertyStorage/README.md

 ## 👮‍♂️ License

-*PropertyWrappers* is available under the MIT license.
+*SecurePropertyStorage* is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.